-During the first year of post-master's study, a student is expected to take and pass the PhD qualifying examination.
+A student is expected to take and pass the PhD qualifying examination by the end of their 8th quarter.

 Purpose of the Exam

 The PhD qualification exam has several goals.

 - 1) To motivate students to review and synthesize course work and research material - 2) To determine the student's ability to understand and apply fundamental concepts - 3) To develop and test the student's ability to communicate orally and to respond to questions and comments - 4) To evaluate the student's potential to pursue doctoral research - 5) To identify areas that need to be strengthened for the student to be successful as a PhD student, independent scholar, and teacher. - 6) To provide a mechanism for a range of faculty to come to know the student's capabilities